 Engineers must also do a final inspection of the stormwater system.
 This will include visually inspecting the baffles, grates, outfalls, catch basins, and manhole covers.
 An underground inspection of the culvert pipes might be required if it is determined there is enough evidence to necessitate the check.

 Maintaining Your Properties Drainage System

-As a property manager, you should set aside a budget for the inspection and repairs of stormwater systems.
+As a property manager, you should set aside a budget for the inspection, regular drain cleaning Charlottesville and repairs of drain systems.
 You’re expected to play your role in maintaining the drainage system in the locality.
 This you can do when you take care of your property.
 The drainage systems in the locality should also be inspected regularly.
 Don’t be afraid to reach out to the municipality if you feel like a cleanup is necessary.
 This will ensure there is an efficient system in place which also supports the drainage of your property.